-And so because of all this, it is very hard to get motivated and healthy.
+And so because of all this, it is tough to get motivated and healthy.

 While your brain returns to natural dopamine levels, bolster it with positive, natural, healthy activities.

-You can quit smoking, give up sugar, get through your diet, stop watching adult films, and stop all those other unhealthy actions by replacing them with healthy actions.
+- and stop all those other unhealthy actions by replacing them with healthy activities.
 You’re killing the “bad dopamine” and replacing it with “good dopamine”.

-In a moment I will share with you the best natural ways to get dopamine.
+In a moment, I will share with you how to increase dopamine naturally through healthy sources.